Comparing Credit Card Offers for Excellent Credit

 |Available credit (less influential)|

 Making payments on time is the most important aspect of a credit score.
 This portion of your score factors in the frequency of late or missed payments and the length of each delinquency.
 The more severe, recent and frequent your late payments, the larger the impact on your score.
 You need to be scrupulous about paying your bills by the due date if you want to push your score into the excellent range – your credit history should show no recent late payments.
-Seriously delinquent payments stay on your credit report for seven years, so one serious mistake is enough to keep you out of the “excellent” credit category.
+Negative information can stay on your credit report for seven years, although the older the information, the less of an impact.
+That means that even if you slip up, by correcting your behavior, you will see your score rise again soon after a drop.

 The amount of credit that you are currently using is the next greatest factor in your credit score.
 Lenders look at the total amount that you owe on each of your accounts compared to your credit limit, and the total that you owe overall compared to your overall credit limit.
 Revolving debt, including credit cards, is an especially important consideration in this portion of your score.
 The general guideline is to keep your revolving balances under 30 percent of your available credit limit.
 The lower, the better.